How to implement conditional (if/else) dynamic display of content and layout in a template?

 {% endnavList %}

-Here through{% if item.NavList %}Determine whether the current navigation item contains a sub-navigation list, thereby deciding whether to render the HTML structure of the submenu.
+Here pass{% if item.NavList %}Determine whether the current navigation item contains a sub-navigation list, thereby deciding whether to render the HTML structure of the submenu.

-2. Flexible layout of the article detail page.In the article or product details page, the content may include images, videos, or specific properties.
-Useif/elseThe layout of the page can be adjusted based on the presence of this content.
-For example, the image will only be displayed when there is a thumbnail of the article:
+2. Flexible layout of the article detail page.On an article or product details page, the content may include images, videos, or specific attributes.
+Useif/elseYou can adjust the page layout based on the presence of this content.
+For example, an image is displayed only when the article has a thumbnail:

 {# 假设这里是文章详情页面的某个区域 #}